JanWilczek/wolf-sound-blog/single-pages/terms-and-conditions.md

 2\.
 Use of the Newsletter is possible after:

-a) providing name and email address in the appropriate field in the Newsletter section on the Website and clicking the "Subscribe Me to Wolfsound's Email List" icon;
+a) providing name and email address in the appropriate field in the Newsletter section on the Website and clicking the "Subscribe Me to WolfSound's Email List" icon;

 b) confirming the desire to subscribe to the Newsletter by clicking the confirmation link automatically sent to the provided email address.